How Do I…

 Get my baby baptized?

-Once all forms and certificates are returned, you may then schedule your baptism.
-Baptisms are not scheduled during Holy Week or Christmas season.
 It is customary to give the celebrant of the baptism a stipend at your discretion.
 Typically, they give anywhere from $20-$100.

 Get married in the Church?